 Starting with SCCM 1702, a new command line tool is available to remove content that is no longer associated with any package or application from a distribution point.
-The Content Library Cleanup (ContentLibraryCleanup.exe) can help you save up valuable space in a specific distribution point content library.
+The SCCM Content library cleanup tool (ContentLibraryCleanup.exe) can help you save up valuable space in a specific distribution point content library.

 The tool will delete content from the library based on the specified distribution point when the tool is run.